LBCrion/sfwbar/doc/sfwbar.rst

   the widget in question.

 action
-  an action to execute upon a button click.
+  an action to execute upon interaction with a widget.
 Actions can be attached to any widget.
-Multiple actions can be attached to different mouse buttons using ``action[n] = <type> <string>`` syntax.
-For mouse buttons, n = 1,2,3 for left, middle and right button respectively.
-For mouse scroll events, use n = 4,5,6,7 for up, down, left and right respectively.
+Multiple actions can be attached to various pointer events.
+  The notation is ``action[<event>] = <action>``.
+Event values are 1,2,3 or LeftClick, MiddleClick or RightClick respectively.
+For mouse scroll events, use values 4,5,6,7 or ScrollUp, ScrollDown, ScrollLeft and ScrollRight respectively.
 If no index is specified the action is attached to a left mouse button click.
+  Additionallly, modifiers can be specified using the notation of ``[Modifier+]Index``.
+I.e. ``action[Ctrl+LeftClick]``.
+The following modifiers supported: Shift, Ctrl, Mod1, Mod2, Mod3, Mod4 and Mod5.
+Multiple
+  modifiers can be added, i.e. ``action[Ctrl+Shift+ScrollUp]``.
-Additionally, action[0] will be executed on startup.
+  action[0] will be executed on startup.
 You can use this action to set initial configuration for a widget.
 See ``Actions`` section for more details on how actions are specified.